MilanPrpa/Git-Cheat/README.md

 ```
 ### Add and Commit in One Step
-'git commit -am 'message'': passes staging process; works well for modifications, not new or untracked files.
+`git commit -am 'message'`: passes staging process; works well for modifications, not new or untracked files.

 ### Branching: